GabrielCastilloH/memory_game/README.md

 # Memory Game
+This is a memory game in which the player remembers random patterns of blue squares, as they level up the time they are given to memorize the content gets smaller.

 Use the following link to play my game: https://replit.com/@GabrielCastill5/ComSciMemoryGame

 !IMPORTANT!: To play this game on replit you MUST ZOOM OUT until at least 33% (in chrome).